aarushi1712/breast-cancer-detection/README.md

 # breast-cancer-detection
-I have used Logistic Regression, KNN and Random Forests algorithms to classify breast cancer data as Malignant or Benign.
+In this project, I have used Logistic Regression, KNN and Random Forests algorithms to classify breast cancer data as Malignant or Benign.